FernasFragas/NandoCode/README.md

 - **Provides agentic foundations** with an agent loop, starter tools, state, and permission management
 - **Provides advanced capabilities** including memory, hooks, MCP, sub-agents, skills, task supervision, HTTP/SSE server mode, and coordinator-mode multi-agent work

+## Built With Agentic Engineering

+This project was built 100% through an agentic engineering workflow: a human engineer directed the product vision, architecture, review, and release decisions while AI coding agents helped implement, test, document, and iterate inside the repository.

+The point is not to hide the engineer behind the tools.
+It is to show what one engineer can ship by orchestrating agents with clear specifications, local-first tooling, review discipline, and steady technical judgment.

+`nandocodego` is both an agentic coding tool and a proof point for agentic engineering as a serious software-development practice.

 ## Status

 **Current Version:** v0.0.0-dev (Phase 29 complete; Phase 25 remote/bridge mode next)